thomasvn/vectordb/README.md

 <!--
 DONE (new to old):
 - Chromem-go RSS Search
+  - Only insert RSS feeds if it is not already in the DB.
   - Persist the DB to cloud storage.
 Load from cloud storage.
   - Persist the DB to disk.
 Load to disk.
 - RSS Search